hzzheng/react-native-slider/README.md

 react-native run-android
 ```

-Open `/src/Slider.js` in your text editor of choice and try to do some dirty things.
+Open `/src/Slider.js` in your text editor of choice and try doing some dirty things.